Anger comes in many forms. Sometimes, you might be quick to lose your temper. Or perhaps you like to hold a grudge.

 Large amounts of cortisol can cause a neuronal loss in your prefrontal cortex.
-Not a great area to loose cells from as it is the brain region responsible for making decisions.
-Your ability to use good judgement and plan for the future is also controlled by this area.
+It is not a great area to lose cells from as it is the brain region responsible for making decisions.
+This area also controls your ability to use good judgment and plan for the future.

-Lower levels of serotonin (your happiness hormone) also accompany increases in cortisol.
+Lower serotonin levels (your happiness hormone) also accompany increases in cortisol.
 Low serotonin makes you experience anger and pain more readily.
-This leads to increasingly aggressive behaviours and can contribute to depression.
+This leads to increased aggressive behaviours and can contribute to depression.

 Your body on anger.